Steven Moss (American author): Early life and education

 Moss was educated at Texas Tech University, where he wrote his master's thesis on race issues concerning NASA.

 Career

-Moss is an associate professor of English at Texas State Technical College.
+Moss was an associate professor of English at Texas State Technical College.

 Moss collaborated with Richard Paul, a radio producer who was working to document the lives of early black NASA employees, to write a book covering the lives of the first ten black engineers and scientists who had worked at NASA.